-Marshele Carter Waddell of Hope for the Home Front and wife of a Navy Seal with 22+ years of service, speaking of her husband's 2003 injury in Iraq, calls PTSD "Passing Through Someplace Dark."4 As Light Workers on a volunteer mission, we can shine the light for those passing through a dark place in their lives.
-Using the basic and effective techniques learned in Healing Touch Program Level 1, under the concept of KISS - Keep It Simple, Sweetie - we can be of great benefit in the management of pain and stress.
-The standardized Intake Form (see Appendix) facilitates gathering statistics.
+Marshele Carter Waddell of Hope for the Home Front and wife of a Navy Seal with 22+ years of service, speaking of her husband's 2003 injury in Iraq, calls PTSD "Passing Through Someplace Dark."
+As Light Workers on a volunteer mission, we can shine the light for those passing through a dark place in their lives.
+Using the basic and effective techniques learned in Healing Touch Program Level 1, under the guidance of "Keep it Simple"-we can be of great benefit in the management of pain and stress.
+The Simplified Intake Form (see the HTPA website) facilitates gathering statistics.

 Techniques like Mind Clearing, Pain Drain and Chakra Connection, especially offered 2:1, can give a homeless Veteran a glimpse of light in their dark tunnel.
 (Some Stand Downs, like San Diego, serve returning troops as well at these events.)